Hladgerd/javascript-game/README.md

 ## How to play?

-- Enter your loved one's name and press :hearts: button.
+- Enter your loved one's name and press :hearts: button
-- Discover if you are loved in regular way:
+- Discover if you are loved:
-    - Rip out one by one the petals of the flower by clicking on them.
+    - Rip out one by one the petals of the flower by clicking on them
-    - The last petal will say, if you are loved or not.
+    - The last petal will say, if you are loved or not
-- Discover if you are loved in boosted way:
+- Boost your chances:
-    - Open **Love Booster** by clicking on the flaming heart
+    - **Before** you rip out all the petals, open **Love Booster** by clicking on the flaming heart
-    - Click on **Press here for analysis** in order to get immediate result.
+    - Click on **Press here for analysis** in order to get immediate result
-- **Be happy or cry!**
+- Be happy :revolving_hearts: or cry :broken_heart: !